 Stick Up For Your Feelings!

-A mother I know expressed concerns that her son (who has ASD) was not practicing “whole body listening”.
+A mother I know expressed concerns that her son (who is on the autism spectrum) was not practicing “whole body listening”.
 Whole body listening is when you orient your body to face others and pay attention to body language and facial expressions.
 She said, “He knows what it is but he does not do it!”
 Well, she was kind of right, but not really.
 What her son knew was that whole body listening was important to the grown-ups around him but he didn’t really get the point.
 He had not integrated the relationship between body language and non-verbal communication.
 He relied on verbal cues and that felt natural to him so he rarely would remember to orient his body to face others.
 Obviously, being told to do it wasn’t working.
 Hoping to motivate him through shared enjoyment I use games to build this skill.
 The first thing we need to do was to define different feelings.
 Then we need to work on recognizing those feelings by paying attention to the other person’s body language and facial expressions.
 Learning through playing a social skills activity is a great way to introduce these important concepts.
-To work on these skills I created this game, My Many Colored Feelings and the How Am I Feeling?
+To work on these skills we also created some more fun games: My Many Colored Feelings and the How Am I Feeling?
 Game.

 This interactive social skills activity can help develop perspective taking skills and whole body listening.

 Objectives for Stick Up For Your Feelings: